Rob-the-Analyst/Covid-19-Project/README.md

 ## 1. Projects Aims
 ### 1.1 Project Overview.
 This aim of this project was to develop a dashboard which displays key information about the global roll out of all vaccines administered to combat the Covid-19 virus.
-The dashboard is then updated regurarly to provide a continuous picture of key various key indicators.
+The dashboard is then updated regurarly to provide a continuous picture of various key indicators.
 Key indicators were chosen based on their relevance and statistical importance to someone seeking a broad picture of the vaccine roll-out.
 The tools that were used for the project are Python, Excel, Power BI, and Windows Task Manager.

 ### 1.2 Key Information Extracted.
 *